Holy Virgin Protection skete (Buena Vista Township): History

 The peace and tranquility of the surroundings of the church and, with time, the decreasing number of active parishioners, has led to the realization that this location is an ideal spot for the establishment of a small monastic community.
-In the autumn of 2015, Metropolitan Hilarion (Kapral) of Eastern America & New York signed a directive organizing Holy Protection Male Skete at the former parish.
-For the community’s spiritual nourishment and rebirth, Abbot Tikhon (Gayfudinov) was assigned as rector of the skete.
-Among the several dozen churches founded by the Cossacks, Holy Protection Church was one of the few remaining.
-In connection with which Eastern American and New York Diocese made an effort to prevent its closing and to ensure its future growth.
+In August 2015, Metropolitan Hilarion (Kapral) signed a directive organizing The Skete at the former parish.
+The property of the Church was transferred to The Hermitage of the Holy Protection.
+For the community’s spiritual nourishment and rebirth, Abbot Tikhon (Gayfudinov) was assigned as rector of The Skete.